KenMacD/tarabish/README.md

 To start the server run `make start` from the server directory.
 It will listen on port 42745 and 42746 for client connections.

+To start a client run `./client/qt/tarabish.py`.

 A bot exists in the client-py directory that can be made to connect.
 It joins the first empty seat and plays any card permitted.
-Currently a bot has to be started from the base directory with `./client-py/bot.py`.
+Currently a bot has to be started from the base directory with `./client/py/bot.py`.
 Start 4 to get a game going.

 ## Legal #######################################################################